anrosent/pk/README.md

 ===

 #Introduction
 `pk` is a way to expose services behind a layer that employs a port-knocking protocol to control client access.
-The client and server applications use a shared secret, a tuple `(host, secret)` to negotiate access.
+The client and server applications use a simple shared secret to negotiate access.

 The daemon installs an `iptables` rule to DROP all TCP traffic to the provided service port, removing the filter on a successful knock.